Classified information: Nonpublic personal information

+Material Nonpublic Information

-International
+International classification systems

 When a government agency or group shares information between an agency or group of other country's government they will generally employ a special classification scheme that both parties have previously agreed to honour.

 For example, the marking Atomal, is applied to U.S. Restricted Data or Formerly Restricted Data and United Kingdom Atomic information that has been released to NATO.
 Atomal information is marked COSMIC Top Secret Atomal (CTSA), NATO Secret Atomal (NSAT), or NATO Confidential Atomal (NCA).
 BALK and BOHEMIA are also used.

 NATO classifications

 For example, sensitive information shared amongst NATO allies has four levels of security classification; from most to least classified: